What is a clinical trial?

 - Patients’ follow-ups and end of the study visit

-The investigator performs a complete clinical examination of the patient at each visit, including all adverse events that have occurred since the last visit and all treatments taken by the patient.
+The investigator performs a complete clinical examination of the patient at each on-site visit, including all adverse events that have occurred since the last visit and all treatments taken by the patient.
 The evaluations provided for in the protocol are carried out (motor scales, quality of life questionnaires, blood tests, etc.).
 The end-of-study visit takes place the same way.